zlataovce/docs/docs/velocity/admin/getting-started/forwarding.md

 description: How to configure information forwarding on Velocity.
 ---

-# Configuring player information forwarding
+# Configuring Player Information Forwarding

 Velocity supports forwarding information about your players to your servers, such as IP addresses, UUIDs and skins.
 Velocity supports three forwarding formats: